Cephra/blog/content/posts/making-mistakes-in-python.md

 date = 2025-02-14 21:52:05+00:00
 summary = "I talk about mistakes I made in Python due to reused instances.
 I explain how using a parameter with a default value can lead to unexpected behavior and provide examples of safe alternatives."
 +++
-## Making Mistakes in Python
+## Avoiding Pitfalls: Handling Mistakes in Python Code
-### Background Story: A Cautionary Tale of Reused Instances
+### A Cautionary Tale of Reused Instances in Python

 As someone who's spent countless hours developing tools like an AI blog post generator, I've learned valuable lessons about designing robust and predictable code.
 One such lesson was learned the hard way when I encountered unexpected behavior due to reused instances.